mjberg/reading-and-writing/_pages/02_readings.md

   * Seeking Wisdom from Darwin to Munger by Peter Bevlin
   * The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness by Morgan Housel
   * The Dao of Capital: Austrian Investing in a Distorted World by Mark Spitznagel
+  * Dying of Money: Lessons of the Great German and American Inflations by Jen Parsson
+  * The Great Game of Business, Expanded and Updated: The Only Sensible Way to Run a Company
+  * How to Get Rich: One of the World's Greatest Entrepreneurs Shares His Secrets by Felix Dennis
+  * The New Market Wizards: Conversations with America's Top Traders by Jack Schwager
+  * King of Capital: The Remarkable Rise, Fall, and Rise Again of Steve Schwarzman and Blackstone by John Morris
+  * The Deficit Myth: Modern Monetary Theory and the Birth of the People's Economy by Stephanie Kelton

   **Health**